Fatima Stansell

 Derek Wheeler

 For Derek, UCCS was more than a university—it was a catalyst for his success.
 His time at UCCS gave him the knowledge and leadership foundation to turn his passion for public service into lasting community impact.
 As Battalion Chief, Derek applied his education to navigate complex public safety challenges including emergency response strategies and crisis decision-making.
-With a confident and strong leadership style, he fostered collaboration among first responders, local government, and community organizations strengthened public safety efforts across the region.
+With a confident and supportive leadership style, he fostered collaboration among first responders, local government, and community organizations and strengthened public safety efforts across the region.
 Beyond the firehouse, Derek shaped local policies, developing outreach programs, and mentoring future leaders in public service.
 His journey is a testament to lifelong learning and the power of education to transform not just careers, but entire communities.

 Degree Earned